nsted/ESP-Now-Serial-Bridge/README.md

 Optimized version based on https://github.com/yuri-rage/ESP-Now-Serial-Bridge

+*** Update Notice: This code is based on Espressif ESP NOW IDF v4 libraries.
+Version 5 of these libraries have breaking changes in the API. ***
+*** If you are using Arduino IDE, you need ESP32 2.0.x board manager libraries.
+With 3.0.x you will get error messages at compilation ***
+*** I did not yet find the time to update the code match newer API, perhaps you can help out here... ***

 Tested with baud rate 921600 and video streaming bitrates of up to 400 kbps.
 The primary purpose of this sketch was to enable a MAVLink serial connection.
 There is no error correction or acknowledgement mechanism.
 If you require this, it has to be implemented on a higher protocol layer.
 MAVLink already provides its own mechanisms.